Dental and Vision Insurance for Seniors: 4 Questions to Pick a Plan

 - Hearing coverage

-If you are looking for “all-in-one” coverage, a Medicare Advantage plan may be right for you.
-Check your options with an agent first by calling (800) 429-5058.
+If you are looking for this kind of coverage, a Medicare Advantage plan may be right for you.
+Just make sure the plan covers the types of vision and dental benefits you need.

-Where Can You Purchase Dental and Vision Plans for Seniors?
+HealthMarkets Can Help You Find Dental and Vision Plans for Seniors